gbdev/gbdev.github.io/list/resources.md

 - [dev'rs ASM section](http://www.devrs.com/gb/asmcode.php) - A lot of working demos and sources.
 - [EmmaEwert's experiments](https://github.com/EmmaEwert/gameboy) - A collection of prototype programs, mostly just toying around.
 Among others, a daylight effect, transparency and a weather effect.
+- [DeadCScroll](https://github.com/gb-archive/DeadCScroll) - A detailed tutorial on how to make the screen wobble, among other "raster effects"

 #### Timings